Demat accounts surge past 171 mn, helped by investor interest in IPOs

 A recent study by the Securities and Exchange Board of India (Sebi) showed a significant number of investors are opening demat accounts primarily to participate in IPOs.

-It is also seen that investors open fresh demat accounts for family members to increase their chances of securing IPO allotments.
+Investors also open fresh demat accounts for family members to increase their chances of securing IPO allotments.

 The trend also suggests a growing channelisation of household savings into equities.
 According to a Sebi working paper, domestic household investments in equities stood at Rs 128 trillion in FY24, up from 84 trillion in FY23.